Steven T. Rosen

-In addition to directing City of Hope’s Comprehensive Cancer Center, Rosen leads the Beckman Research Institute at City of Hope, and the Irell & Manella Graduate School of Biological Sciences.
-Previously (1989-2014) Rosen was the director of the Robert H. Lurie Comprehensive Cancer Center at Northwestern University, which was awarded comprehensive cancer center status by the National Cancer Institute (NCI) in 1997.
+In addition to previously directing City of Hope's Comprehensive Cancer Center, he also led the Beckman Research Institute at City of Hope and the Irell & Manella Graduate School of Biological Sciences.
+Previously (1989-2014), Rosen was the director of the Robert H. Lurie Comprehensive Cancer Center at Northwestern University, which was awarded comprehensive cancer center status by the National Cancer Institute (NCI) in 1997.

 In 2015 Rosen received a lifetime achievement award from the Israel Cancer Research Fund (ICRF) for his work in cancer research.

 His main areas of research involve the development of new treatments, particularly for Hematologic malignancies.

 Education

 Rosen received his bachelor's degree and medical degree with distinction (1976) from Northwestern University.
 He was a resident in Internal Medicine at Northwestern.
 He was a fellow in Medical Oncology at the National Cancer Institute.

 Career

 Rosen joined City of Hope on March 1, 2014 as its first provost and chief scientific officer.
 City of Hope has been a Comprehensive Cancer Center since 1998.